Hazim-HF/Data-Management-Project3/README.md

 ---

 ## 🧾 License
-This project is for educational purposes under the Data Science Master's program at [Your University].
+This project is for educational purposes under the Data Science Master's program at UKM.

 ---